ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/comments.md

     puts "Hi!" #I'm a comment, but Hi! will still be printed to the console.

-What's the point of making comments?
-Comments are a way you can write documentation within your code.
-Some codebases are gigantic and have many developers working within it.
-It can be hard to understand code that was written by someone else, so documentation helps other developers know more about that code in a common language.

 Exercise
 --------
-Using which way you like better, comment everything out EXCEPT "Don't comment me out!" still needs to be printed out.
+Using whichever method you prefer, comment everything out EXCEPT "Don't comment me out!" still needs to be printed out.

 Tutorial Code
 -------------